• Skip to primary navigation

 • The Beans.
 Soaking the beans reduces your cooking time overall.
 Try this recipe with bayo beans, which are more traditionally used in Mexican style charros frijoles.

 • Additional Ingredients.
 Try making this with smoked paprika, or cayenne powder for an extra spicy version.
 Or use ghost powder, my true chilihead friends!
 A bit of fresh lime juice squeezed over the top is always a very nice addition as well.
+Chipotle peppers are an interesting addition as well.

 • Soup Option.
 Add more broth or a bit of water and serve your frijoles charros as a soup!
 This is great as a starter to your meal.

 • Canned Pinto Beans Option.
-You can easily make this recipe with canned pinto beans.
+You can easily make this recipe with canned pinto beans (drained).
 To do so, follow the recipe as written, but reduce the amount of broth to 1/2-1 cup and simmer until warmed, about 10 minutes.
 This is a quick and easy way to make taste charro beans when you're strapped for time.

 • Slow Cooker Option.
 You can easily make this recipe in the slow cooker or Instant Pot by letting all of the ingredients cook slowly on high for 2-3 hours, or until the beans are softened to your preference.
 Just be sure to cook the bacon and vegetables first before slow cooking.